singlerider/telemetry_gatherer/README.md

 A simple telemetry-fetcher scaffold.

+## Limitations

+The main limitation/bug is multiple (`n`) concurrent subscriptions will result in `n` responses to each respective client.
+This is likely due to initial handshake logic in how the websockets are establishing connections.

+This repository is meant as a template, not as a completed application.
+The exposed `SECRET_KEY` is left unchanged intentionally for reproducible password hashes for a mock data fixture (described below).

 ## Build and Run

-This repository has been built to be easy to run.
-Immediately on running the [./runserver.sh](/runserver.sh) script, the project will run migrations and load mock data from a fixture located in [/cockpit/telemetry/fixtures/telemetry_app_data.json](/cockpit/telemetry/fixtures/telemetry_app_data.json).
+This repository has been built to be easy to get going quickly.
+Immediately on executing the [./runserver.sh](/runserver.sh) script, the project will run migrations and load mock data from a fixture located in [/cockpit/telemetry/fixtures/telemetry_app_data.json](/cockpit/telemetry/fixtures/telemetry_app_data.json).

 ### Virtual Environment